rexebin/InputTinyEditor.Blazor/Readme.md

 </body>
 ```

-2. To hook up to TinyMCE Editor’s events, create a `window.tinyMceSetup` function that takes `editor` as parameter and add event on the `editor` as below.
+2. To hook up to TinyMCE Editor’s events, create a `window.tinyMceSetup` function that takes `editor` as parameter and add events on the `editor` as below.
 InputTinyEditor component will append this function to existing setup script.
 Note, `oninput` and `onchange` events are used to trigger validations.
 If you need to add extra behaviours to these two events, you can copy the code from source code and add your code.

 ```html
 <body>